theicfire/makefiletutorial/src/index.md

 ## Multiple targets
 <!--  (Section 4.8) -->
-When there are multiple targets for a rule, the commands will be run for each target
-`$@` is an [automatic variable](#automatic-variables) that contains the target name.
+When there are multiple targets for a rule, the commands will be run for each target. `$@` is an [automatic variable](#automatic-variables) that contains the target name.
 ```makefile
 all: f1.o f2.o